History of the Jews in Lithuania: Sigismund III Vasa (1587-1632)

-Since the mid 1500s the Commonwealth had gradually been expanding into modern day Ukraine and Belarus, and the Jews became valuable partner to the nobility in their development of these regions, with some Jews were even being allowed to own land.
+Since the mid-1500s the Commonwealth had gradually been expanding into modern day Ukraine and Belarus, and the Jews became valuable partner to the nobility in their development of these regions, with some Jews were even being allowed to own land.
 While many Jews still worked as money lenders, tax collectors, peddlers, or brokers; many others began to work in agriculture, crafts, dyeing, forestry, horse and cattle farming.
 Jewish communities spread out over the new territories and they were given the rights to brew and distill alcohol.
 Despite their cooperation, the Jews were still socially inferior to the Nobility; they served as middle men with the nobles and wealthy on one side and the Ukrainian peasantry on the other.
 In the future this would cause major problems for the Jews.
 During the Polish–Russian War (1609–1618) the Jews served a very important financiers for the Commonwealth with the brothers Eliezer and Samuel Ben Moshe being the most important ones.
 They also served as important financiers during the Smolensk War.

 In spite of Jewish influence the Jewish Charter renewed in 1629 and Jewish rights were actually expanded.
 Jews could now only be summoned to the Fortress or Royal Courts which circumvented the antisemitism of the lower courts, they were made exempt from surtaxes, they were allowed the expand their cemeteries, slaughterhouses, mikvehs and this strengthened the community.
-Three years later in May of 1632, Sigismund issued an injunction against violence against Jews and interfering with their businesses.
+Three years later in May 1632, Sigismund issued an injunction against violence against Jews and interfering with their businesses.
 He also advised the Burghers that they should seek arbitration rather than litigation in disputes with Jews to avoid burdening the legal system.

 Ladislaus IV Vasa (1632-1648)

 Ladislaus greatly employed Jews and accordingly reconfirmed their charter in 1644 while also empowered the Appeals Court made up of him and his ministers to intervene in cases to protect the Jews from any assailant, including the Burghers and Nobility.
 He then enacted an ordinance (1644–45) which gave the Jews the right to deal in skins, clothes, linen, furs, silver, gold, mead, flax, animal fat, and spices on behalf of the nobility.
 The Jews of Vilnius also gained new freedoms in crafts, guilds, and small industry which spread to the rest of Lithuanian Jewry.
 Ladislaus also ordered the municipalities to protect Jews from violence.

 At the same time Ladislaus also restricted the rights of Jews in other areas.
-They weren't allowed the sell cattle on other behalf, they could only sell alcohol to christians wholesale and in cities, when working for christians they could only work in specialized trades with no guild such as jewelry, furs, and glass.
+They weren't allowed the sell cattle on other behalf, they could only sell alcohol to Christians wholesale and in cities, when working for Christians they could only work in specialized trades with no guild such as jewelry, furs, and glass.
 These changes ghettoized the Jews, banning them from rented or buying houses outside of their area of residence.
 The reason given was that these ghettos would protect the Jews from violence and looting, especially from the Jesuits and their disciples.

 Ladislaus and his nobility had a troubled relationship with the Ukrainian Cossacks for which the Jews would end up paying for dearly.